Nathaniel Jarvis: Back to Cardiff

 On 23 May 2011, Jarvis was offered his first professional contract by Cardiff City alongside Alex Evans and Ibrahim Farah.
 Jarvis scored his first professional goal in his competitive debut against Oxford United on 10 August 2011 in the League Cup by a 20-yard lobbed header.

 On 9 September, Jarvis joined Conference National neighbours Newport County initially on a month-long loan.
 He made his debut the following day against Mansfield Town which County lost 5–0.
 Jarvis scored his first goal for Newport, against Barrow on 24 September.
 In January 2012 Jarvis rejoined Newport County on loan until the end of the 2011–12 season.
 On 12 May 2012 he played for Newport in the FA Trophy Final at Wembley Stadium which Newport lost 2–0 to York City.

 On 20 November 2012, Jarvis joined Forest Green Rovers on loan until 5 January.
 He made his Forest Green debut on 8 December 2012, in a 1–1 draw with Macclesfield Town.

 On 31 January 2013, 21-year-old Jarvis joined Kidderminster Harriers from Championship Leaders Cardiff City until the end of the season., the Harriers failed to gain promotion despite being top for most of Jarvis' loan spell.
 Following his return to Cardiff, the club told him he would not be offered a new contract.

 Brackley Town

 He signed for Brackley Town following his departure from Cardiff.

 Bath City

 In December 2013, he joined Bath City on a non-contract deal.

 Gloucester City

 Just a month later however, in January 2014, he joined Gloucester City.
 After a period on loan at Cirencester Town, he joined them in September 2014 on a permanent deal.

 Chippenham Town

 In June 2018, he joined National League South side Chippenham Town.

 Barry Town United

 In June 2020 Jarvis joined Barry Town United.

 Taunton Town

 In June 2022, Jarvis signed for newly promoted National League South Side Taunton Town.

+Newport City

+In June 2024, Jarvis joined Cymru South side Newport City.

+Tiverton Town

+In November 2024, Jarvis joined Southern League Premier Division South side Tiverton Town, the first signing following the appointment of Rob Dray whom managed Jarvis at Taunton Town.

+In March 2025, Jarvis left Tiverton Town following the departure of Rob Dray.

+Return to Newport City

+In July 2025, Jarvis returned to Cymru South side Newport City.